 And this not only works for running.
 You should really try to divide every goal into smaller sub-goals, in order to NOT lose motivation whenever you fail one of the big goals.

 It's important to not want to do TOO much, as then these unfinished tasks will only stare into your eyes.
 This will cause you to actually lose motivation.
 Keep your goals small and achievable!

 Over time, these small goals will turn into a routine.
-Before you know it, you will be waking up early to head outside for a jog like it's part of your usual day.
+Before you know it, you will be waking up early to head outside for a jog like it's a part of your usual day.
 These small victories can have a huge effect on your feeling of happiness.